eemeli3/Blackjack/README.md

 K = king\
 A = ace

-Made with C++ in visual studio. "blackjack.exe" is the application.
+Made with C++ in visual studio.
+Requires standard C++ libraries.

+"blackjack.exe" is the application.
 "Blackjack_code.txt" has the code in a text file.